Dudleya brittonii D. A. Johans.

 Giant Chalk Dudleya, Britton's Dudleya, Silver Dollar Plant

-Dudleya brittonii is a solitary or low slowly-clumping succulent with a beautiful up to 18 inches (45 cm) wide rosette of chalky-white leaves surrounding a thick basal stem.
+Dudleya brittonii is a solitary or slowly-clumping succulent with a beautiful rosette, up to 18 inches (45 cm) in diameter, of fleshy, white to silver-gray leaves surrounding a thick basal stem.
 Leaves are covered with a heavy coat of chalky powder that can be rubbed off.
-Stout silvery-white, up to 2 foot (60 cm) long spikes arch upward and blush red as the clusters of yellow flowers begin to open in late spring to early summer.
+Stout silvery-white, up to 2 foot (60 cm) long spikes arch upward and blush reddish-violet as the clusters of pale yellow flowers begin to open in late spring to early summer.

 How to Grow and Care